 2D Artwork Shot at Ultra-High-Resolution for Large-Scale Reproduction

-Furniture and Larger 3D Work Shot At My Studio
+Furniture and Larger 3D Work Shot In My Small Studio

-Furniture and Larger 3D Work Shot On Location
+Furniture and Larger 3D Work Shot In My Large Studio

 I also shoot all kinds of other media such as textiles, wearables, fiber art, basketry, etc. The same minimum and rate apply.
 For smaller objects, the same time estimates as for other 3D work will roughly apply, but because of the highly variable nature of these media it is difficult to give a good general estimate of time involved to shoot them.
 Please feel free to call me and discuss your work and get an estimate from me.

 I can come to your location for photography.
 Often I do this for work which is installed, or is too big to be transported.
 Costs can vary.
 For work which is outdoors and requires no additional lighting I charge a two-hour minimum, plus travel time outside of 25 miles from my studio.
 Travel time is billed at $75/hour plus $.75/mile.
 For work which is indoors and requires lighting, I charge a two-hour minimum for the shoot, plus a Two Hour Location Prep Fee to cover the time involved in prepping, packing, loading, unloading and returning the gear to my studio.
 The same applies if you need me to come to your location and set up a studio-type environment for shooting multiple pieces, which I often do for museums and galleries.
 However, every location situation is different, so please contact me and we can discuss your job and I can give you an estimate.

 Graphic Design and Layout for Cards, Signs, Banners, Etc.